What Is a WISP and Why Do Tax Professionals Need One?

 IRS Enforcement Through PTIN Compliance

 The IRS reinforces these requirements through IRS Publication 4557 and by making WISP compliance a condition of PTIN renewal.
-Publication 5708 provides a starter WISP template specifically for tax professionals, though it must be customized to your practice's specific operations and risks.
-The IRS Criminal Investigation division has increased enforcement actions against tax preparers who fail to protect taxpayer data, and the Taxpayer First Act of 2019 expanded the IRS's authority to revoke PTINs for security failures.
+Publication 5708 provides a starter WISP template specifically for tax professionals, though it must be customized to reflect your practice's actual operations and risks.
+The Taxpayer First Act of 2019 expanded the IRS's authority to revoke PTINs for security failures, giving the agency direct enforcement power over non-compliant preparers.

 State-Level Data Security Requirements

 State-level regulations add another layer of obligation.
 As of 2026, all 50 states plus the District of Columbia have enacted data breach notification laws, and a growing number—including New York (23 NYCRR 500), California (CCPA/CPRA), and Massachusetts (201 CMR 17.00)—impose independent written security plan requirements.
 Tax firms operating across state lines must ensure their WISP satisfies the most stringent applicable state standard alongside federal requirements.
-Review our IRS cybersecurity requirements overview for a consolidated compliance reference.
+Review our NIST Cybersecurity Framework alignment to see how federal standards map to state obligations.

-The IRS requires all tax preparers to attest to WISP compliance when renewing their PTIN on Form W-12.
-Preparers who cannot demonstrate a compliant Written Information Security Plan risk PTIN suspension, which effectively prohibits you from preparing federal tax returns.
-Ensure your WISP is documented, implemented, and audit-ready before your next renewal cycle.
+The IRS requires all tax preparers to attest to WISP compliance on Form W-12 during PTIN renewal.
+Preparers without a documented, implemented Written Information Security Plan risk PTIN suspension, enforcement actions, and the inability to file returns on behalf of clients.
+If your WISP is outdated or incomplete, update it before your next renewal cycle.

-2021 FTC Safeguards Rule: The Nine Requirements Your WISP Must Address
+The Nine FTC Safeguards Rule Requirements Your WISP Must Address

 The December 2021 amendments to the FTC Safeguards Rule established nine specific requirements that your WISP must address.
-Understanding each requirement is essential when learning how to create a WISP that passes regulatory examination.
+Each requirement must be documented, implemented, and verifiable—not merely written down.
+Here is what the rule demands when you learn how to create a WISP that passes regulatory examination.

 - Designate a Qualified Individual — Appoint someone responsible for overseeing your information security program.
 This can be an employee or an outsourced provider such as a managed cybersecurity provider.